Seth-Miller/12c-rac-docker/README.md

 ```

+# Oracle installation files
+Download the Oracle 12c Grid Infrastructure and Database installation files and unzip them in a directory on the host.
+The directory will be mounted as a volume in the RAC node containers for installation.
+The host directory used in this example is `/oracledata/stage`.

 # Networks

 The BIND, DHCPD, and RAC containers communicate over a 10.10.10.0/24 network.
 This is known within the cluster as the public network.